-Syros- has been the capital of the Cyclades for over two hundred years, so has both cherished and upheld the quality of Cycladic culture; music, food, dance, etc, and also been quick to absorb the best of outside influences – it was a wealthy and peaceful island, protected from many common dangers and hardships through its status as a Venetian dominion, which means it is still today home to a large Catholic community, in fact, of the three cathedral-topped hills behind the main port, one is a Catholic one which is unique in the islands.
+Syros- has been the capital of the Cyclades for over two hundred years, so has both cherished and upheld the quality of Cycladic culture; music, food, dance, etc, and also been quick to absorb the best of outside influences – it was a wealthy and peaceful island, protected from many common dangers and hardships through its status as a Venetian dominion, which means it is still today home to a large Catholic community.
+In fact, of the three cathedrals that top the hills behind the main port, one is Catholic, which is unique in the islands.
 Syros has always welcomed immigrants from less fortunate islands, and still has a generous, cheerful and friendly attitude to visitors.

 Good access to other islands.

 A varied holiday including sightseeing, eating and beaches

 Feeling like a traveller rather than a tourist

 The famous sweet called halvadopita , which has a sticky nougat consistency and is impossible to dislodge from your teeth.

 Families with active children wanting to explore and learn water sports, foodies and those wanting a bit of history along with their beaches.

 Beach bums – Syros beaches are great but few of them are easily accessible by car and get quite full, and while the summer winds tend to skirt past Syros relatively lightly, and some boating is certainly possible, it is still not ideal for those wanting to potter around in small boats.